bitnami/containers/bitnami/temporal-cli/README.md

-# Bitnami package for Temporal CLI
+# Bitnami Secure Image for Temporal CLI

 ## What is Temporal CLI?